test-kitchen/kitchen-google/README.md

 Location into which instances will be launched.
 If not specified, a zone is chosen from available zones within the "area" (see above).

+### public_key_path

+Path to the public half of the ssh key that will be dropped of on the instance in ~/.ssh/authorized_keys.

 ## Example

 An example `.kitchen.yml` file using kitchen-gce might look something